Using Form Templates to Build Forms Faster

 Q: Can I create my own templates?

-A: Currently, you can't create custom templates in the library.
+A: Currently, you can't create custom templates.
 However, you can duplicate existing forms to reuse them, which serves a similar purpose.

 Q: Do templates include integrations?

 A: No, templates only include form fields and styling.
-You'll need to manually configure integrations (Google Sheets, Zapier, webhooks, etc.) after creating your form.
+You'll need to manually configure integrations (Google Sheets, Zapier, webhooks, etc.) after opening your form.

 Q: How often are new templates added?